 Today (March 16th) people around the world are celebrating World Sleep Day.
 The World Sleep Society works actively to decrease sleep problems through prevention and management.
 While there are many aspects to getting a good night’s sleep, there is one part that’s crucial — a good bed.

 If you’ve had enough of your old bed, it’s time to consider shopping for a new one.
-There are many different sizes, frames, and styles so you can make your bed as unique as your personality while still finding the right one for a healthy sleep environment.
+There are many different sizes, frames, and styles so you can make your bed style as unique as your personality while still finding the right one for a healthy sleep environment.
 Here are some ideas.

 Different Types of Beds and Bed Frames